gregjacobs/Autolinker.js/README.md

 Run:

 ```
-yarn build-examples
+yarn serve
 ```

-Then load the file: `./docs/examples/live-example/index.html` in your browser.
+Then open your browser to: http://localhost:8080/docs/examples/live-example/index.html

+You should be able to make a change to source files, refresh your page, and see the changes.

-Currently, you'll need to rebuild for each change.
-If anyone wants to submit a PR converting this to webpack with the live development server, that would be much appreciated :)
+Note: If anyone wants to submit a PR converting `gulp watch` to `webpack` with the live development server, that would be much appreciated :)

 ## Changelog